 - Provide inline comments in the ProxyEndpoint and TargetEndpoint configurations.
 Comments enhance readability for a Flow, especially where policy file names are not sufficiently descriptive to express the underlying functionality of the Flow.

 - Use consistent indentation, spacing, vertical alignment, etc.

 Framework-style coding involves storing API proxy resources in your own version control system for reuse across local development environments.
 For example, to reuse a policy, story it in source control so that developers can sync to it and use it in their own proxy development environments.

 - To enable DRY ("don't repeat yourself"), where possible, policy configurations and scripts should implement specialized, reusable functions.
 For example, a dedicated policy to extract query parameters from request messages could be called

 ExtractVariables.ExtractRequestParameters.
 A dedicated policy to inject CORS headers could be called

 AssignMessage.SetCORSHeaders.
-Those policies could then be reused for every API proxy that needs to extract parameters or set CORS headers, without requiring you to create redundant (and hence less manageable) configurations.
+Those policies could then be stored in your source control system and added to each API proxy that needs to extract parameters or set CORS headers, without requiring you to create redundant (and hence less manageable) configurations.